sbcl/sbcl/contrib/sb-capstone/README.md

 Examples
 --------

 An example on using the bindings can be found on the tests.
-We rely on sb-alien heavily for passing system addresses to Capstone (where pointers where used in the C analog)
+We rely on sb-alien heavily for passing system addresses to Capstone (where pointers were used in the C analog)

 Example: using Capstone's cs_open to create a handle